Policy, Guidelines, Legislation and Training

 Research integrity is at the heart of all education and research endeavours at Charles Sturt.
 It benefits students and staff by promoting and fostering responsible, honest and ethical behaviour in all that we do.
 Students and staff, individually and collectively, play a critical role in promoting and maintaining research integrity.

 As a research institution, Charles Sturt University has a responsibility to ensure students undertaking (or potentially undertaking) research in coursework have a fundamental awareness of research integrity and ethical standards and requirements.

-If you are completing a coursework subject that could involve research, you will be enrolled in the subject.
+If you are completing a coursework subject that could involve research, you will be enrolled in the subject (after census).
 Students at all stages of progress of their degree will be included.
 This training supports the Academic Integrity Policy (see section 22).

 What training and how long?

 The modules have been created to explain research integrity and key concepts including:

 - expectations and responsibilities placed on those that conduct or support research;